The Difference Between Counseling, Therapy, and Psychology Careers

 For those who pursue a career in psychiatry, they receive medical training and education to become a doctor who can prescribe medication based upon the mental and physical assessment of any client.

 Psychiatrist - Psychiatry is a branch of medicine that is focused on mental health that include substance use disorders.
 The American Psychiatric Association (APA) reviews that psychiatrists are educated and trained on a medical route to focus on diagnosis, treatment, and prevention or mental, emotional, and behavioral disorders which include physical aspects of psychological concerns.
 Often times, psychiatrists will prescribe medications in combination with the therapy that they offer.
-For the first of a four-year residency.
-After completion of their doctorate program, psychiatrists complete a residency within a hospital working with medical illnesses.
+After completion of their doctorate program, psychiatrists complete a one year residency within a hospital working with medical illnesses.
 The remaining three years are dedicated to mental health treatments.

 Social workers can make diagnoses, provide individual and group therapies, and provide case management and advocacy on behalf of their clients.

 Licensed Clinical Social Worker (LCSW) - According to the National Association of Social Workers (NASW), licensed clinical social workers help individuals, families, and groups increase their capacity in social functioning and advocate for conditions in society that support their communities.
 LCSW help individuals address their own needs through psychosocial services and advocacy.
 Social workers can be found in schools, hospitals, mental health clinics, senior centers, private practice, prisons, and in other agencies that address individual and family needs.
 Licensed Clinical Social Workers are first educated through a recognized social work master's degree program and then apply for licensure through their state board.